*Video about the need for YOUTHRIVE (1 minute)

 Most young people that are transitioning to adulthood have a strong support network of family and others who are committed to helping them be successful.

-The situation is vastly different for the approximate 25,000 foster youth that have been in the custody of the state prior to becoming an adult and “aging out”.
+The situation is vastly different for the thousands of foster youth that have been in the custody of the state prior to becoming an adult and “aging out”.
 These young people are often faced with navigating this difficult transition with little to no support.
 Without the support they need, the outcomes experienced by these young adults are sobering.